Ross McElwee: Career

 McElwee's film career began in his hometown, Charlotte, North Carolina, where he found summer employment as a studio cameraman for local evening news, housewife helper shows, and "gospel hour" programs.
 Later, he freelanced as second cameraman for documentarians D.A.
 Pennebaker, and later for John Marshall in Namibia.
 McElwee started filming and producing his own documentaries in 1976.
 McElwee began teaching filmmaking at Harvard University in 1986; as of July 2022 he was a professor of the practice of filmmaking in the Department of Visual and Environmental Studies.

 McElwee has made ten feature-length documentaries and several shorter films.
 Most of his films were shot in his homeland, the American South, among them Sherman's March (1986), Time Indefinite, Six O'Clock News, and Bright Leaves.
+The latter is about the tobacco industry and the McElwee family's history.
+The film's title echoes the Hollywood movie Bright Leaf which McElwee thinks represents his great-grandparents, portrayed by Patricia Neal and Gary Cooper.

 He collaborated with his wife, Marilyn Levine, on Something to Do with the Wall.
 His 2011 film, Photographic Memory, breaks new ground in its fully digital process and in its open development and production structure.

+McElwee is known for his "memoir-driven documentary storytelling" which influenced other nonfiction storytellers like Ira Glass, Michael Moore, and John Wilson.
+He weaves his own life circumstances with the topic that he is ostensibly documenting, and makes heavy use of voice over, something most other documentarians eschew.